Welcome to AGD

 Additional Information:

-The 15 questions for GD533 exercise are based on the article "Nonsurgical management of large periapical lesions: case reports and review of the literature" on pages 10-18.
-This exercise was developed by Hillary Homburg, DDS, in association with the General Dentistry Self-Instruction committee.
-Reading the article and successfully completing this exercise will enable you to: 1.
-Idefine the clinical indications for nonsurgical endodontic treatment.
-2. Identify the recommended treatment steps in nonsurgical endodontic treatment.
-3. Understand the success rate of nonsurgical endodontic treatment.
-Answers must be submitted online at agd.org/self-instruction by August 31, 2025.
+The 15 questions for exercise GD553 are based on the article "Combined endodontic and periodontal management of trauma-induced tooth resorption: a case report and review of the literature" on pages 41-49.
+This exercise was developed by Jeffery B. Price, DDS, MS, MAGD, FICD, FACD, in association with the General Dentistry Self-Instruction Committee.
+Reading the article and successfully completing this exercise will enable you to: 1. describe the leading theories of the etiology of invasive cervical resorption (ICR); 2. recognize the most common clinical and radiographic features of ICR; and 3. discuss how to manage the endodontic, periodontal, and restorative care of patients with ICR.
+Answers to this exercise must be received by October 31, 2026.

 $30.00